Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 How do you draw anime faces step by step?

 It’s easier than you think to create cute anime characters loaded with personality!
-In this step by step tutorial, our anime-style face has very simple proportions, which will help you recreate any face and individualize it to your liking.
+In this step by step tutorial, our anime-style face has very simple proportions, which will help you recreate any face and individualize it to your liking for an anime girl face or boy.

 The anime face is broken into 4 sections along the centerline.
 The eyes and ears are placed below the horizontal middle line at 1/2 of the center line’s length (step 7).
 Only using the lower part of the head, below the horizontal middle line (1/2 of the head length), the face is then broken into 2 sections at 1/4 and 1/8 of the centerline (step 8 and 9, respectively) for the nose and mouth.